Spark Your Next Drawing Ideas with 10 Ways to Put Pencil to Paper

-You can also use a charcoal pencil or compressed charcoal for the finishing touches, though I did not do so in this demonstration.
+You can also use a charcoal pencil or compressed charcoal for the finishing touches, though I did not do so in this drawing idea demonstration.
 You can use a kneadable putty eraser for the subtractive marks or even Blu-Tac.
 I tend to use inexpensive erasers and slice wedges off with a scalpel to give finer edges to work with.

 When the eraser gets too dirtied by the charcoal, I either clean them by rubbing against wood or simply slice off a layer to get a cleaner surface again.

 1) I cover the whole of the paper in charcoal to create a mid-tone value.
 You can just leave the charcoal base rough, or you can rub the charcoal to a smoother surface.
 This is where you get to play and end up with delightfully messy hands!
 While I photographed the charcoal only half rubbed in, I did rub in the rest before I started to work with the eraser.

 2) Now I start to draw using the flat side of the eraser looking for the large mid-light shapes first.
 Next I picked out the brighter, smaller lights with my smaller cut wedges.
 If you make a mistake you can simply add more charcoal and then rework.
 This stage took me about 35 minutes, considerably less time than it took for me to set up the orchid how I wanted it!